QC-Edu/IntroQM/_sources/main_content.md

 ## Assessment
 - **Assignments** are provided via [Github Classroom](https://classroom.github.com/).
 To learn more about Github Classroom, see our [tutorial](problems/Tutorial_0.ipynb).
 Each assignment is graded automatically on GitHub (for correctness and quality)
 - **Extra Points** may be earned by [making pull requests](contributing.md) to [this repository](https://github.com/QC-Edu/IntroQM).
-The aim is to encourage you to contribute/refine content that benefits other students.
-While all contributions ar   e encouraged, if you wish to ensure that extra credit will be granted, ask for prior approval/guidance from the instructor.
+The aim is to encourage students who are "formally" taking the course to contribute/refine content that benefits everyone.
+While all contributions are encouraged, if you wish to ensure that extra credit will be granted, ask for prior approval/guidance from the instructor.
 [More information is available here.](extracredit/overview.md) Points are earned commensurate with the contribution, so even something as simple as correcting a typographical error in a notebook will receive some reward.
+New programming assignments and quizzes are especially welcome.
 - **Auditing** the course is allowed.
 This course was designed to help self-motivated independent learners.
 GitHub classroom assignments should be accessible, and auto-graded, without issue.
 Personal support is, unfortunately but necessarily, much more limited.

 ## Other resources